foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 Data Movement
 =============

-In the case of most processors and accelerators, achieving optimal performance requires that input data to the kernels resides in “close” local memories on those processors (eg: CCMs).
+Most processors and accelerators achieve optimal performance by keeping the kernel input data in “close” local memories on those processors (for example, CCMs).
 Meanwhile, the total amount of data that needs to be operated on is usually bigger than the sizes of those CCMs, so you must copy data into CCMs for processing.

 The functions in the Data Movement Group assist with this moving (copying) of data.
 For further efficiency, the APIs allow data to be manipulated in several ways, thus